juxt/site-lambda-example/README.md

 # Terraformed AWS Lambda template with Clojure

 This project contains a sample Clojure AWS Lambda application, including an embedded Site/XTDB development environment to test features locally.
 The Lambda sample application can read/write into Site/XTDB using GraphQL.
-Terraform scripts allow to push the Lambda to AWS.
+Terraform scripts will allow to push the Lambda to AWS.

 ## REPL commands

 The template app uses [Integrant](https://github.com/weavejester/integrant) to setup a local [Site](https://github.com/juxt/site) instance.
 Start the REPL with `clj -M:dev` then type `(go)` to start an embedded Site instance equipped with related tooling.

 Now head to: http://localhost:2021/_site/insite/app/apis/graphql?url=/playground/graphql to start playing with a simple "Entity" schema.
 If requested, use admin/admin user password at login.
+You should see something like:

+![GraphiQL Console](graphiql.png?raw=true "Title")

+## Entity Playground Schema

 The Entity playground schema is available in `site-modules/playground`.
-Follow the README in the playground folder for instructions on how to change or redeploy the schema.

-![GraphiQL Console](graphiql.png?raw=true "Title")
+After starting the REPL and `(go)`, the schema is already available as explained above.
+If you want to play with the schema and change things, there are several ways to keep the schema up to date:

+* If you have the REPL open and initialised, you can use `(deploy-schema)` to push the current content of the schema to Site.
+* Alternatively, head over to `site-modules/playground` and use the `deploy.sh` script to push the latest changes.
+The folder also contains an `auto-refresh.sh` script to watch the schema files and update them automatically in case of changed.
+It requires [entr](https://github.com/clibs/entr).
+* The provided end-2-end test (see below) also refresh the schema with the latest changes.

+## Panic!

 Site stores changes in the local XTDB node (the `.xtdb` folder).
-In case you want to restart from a clean Site installation (which still includes the playground and related tools), use `(nuke!)`.
+In case you want to restart from a clean Site installation (which still includes the playground and related tools), use the `(nuke!)` command from the REPL, restart the REPL and hit `(go)` again.
+It will reset to the original installation and get rid of any subsequent changes.
+You can also manually `rm -rf .xtdb` with the same effect.

 ## End2End testing